 Luxury Accommodations on the North Island

 Poronui is a quintessential backcountry property that embodies what it means to “go bush” in the stunning wilderness of New Zealand.
 What started as a rustic fishing camp on the banks of the Taharua River has evolved into a sophisticated, world-class wilderness fishing lodge that is an important component of any serious fishing itinerary in New Zealand.
 The property is steeped in ancient Maori heritage and is surrounded by vast estates of privately owned Maori lands.
 There is a strong sense of history and tradition at the lodge and Poronui is privileged to have access and concession to much of this area.
-Anglers are treated to a truly remote, pristine fishing experience, whether on the property, to more than 25 miles of on-site water, or by helicopter to the more remote rivers and streams in the mountains surrounding Poronui.
+Anglers are treated to a truly remote, pristine fishing experience.
+Whether on the property, with more than 25 miles of on-site water, or by helicopter to the more remote rivers and streams in the mountains surrounding Poronui, the options are almost endless.
 Nestled in the scenic foothills of the Kaimanawa Ranges of the North Island, the lodge is the ultimate wilderness playground and while it was founded upon fly-fishing, there are countless other activities to suit the non-angling guest.
 The elegant accommodations at Poronui combine with a very strong and diverse fishing program to deliver an experience to its guests that is truly unbeatable.

 Poronui is a five-star fly fishing lodge located in the Taharua river valley on a 16,000-acre high country property.
 The Lodge has a modern drying room and daily laundry service as well as a fly-tying bench and library that is full of literature on the subject that brings us to Poronui in the first place: fishing.
 It is only fitting that a lodge offering so many outdoor activities would have a variety of luxurious rooms in which to put up your feet at the end of a long day.
 Guests may choose to stay in one of the three different retreats at Poronui, all of which have access to the amenities and activities available: